-Danish architecture firm Bjarke Ingels Group (BIG), inventive construction start-up ICON and a sublime design firm SEArch+ have stepped forward to uncloak the big plan to imagine humanity’s home in another world.
+Danish architecture firm Bjarke Ingels Group (BIG), inventive construction start-up ICON and a sublime design firm SEArch+ have stepped forward to uncloak the big plan to imagine humanity’s home in another world with Project Olympus.
 Working with NASA, the collaboration seeks to develop a “space-based construction system that could support future exploration of the Moon”

 It’s been 50 years since the first lunar landing, and many have entered the space race from SpaceX to Space Force, while dreams are getting bigger and bigger.
 We have always known that the future of humanity lies beyond our imaginations.
 From the moment humankind first laid eyes on the shining jewel, the Moon in the sky.
 It was an insatiable dream to reach out and touch down on our closest neighbour’s rocky surface.
 Stories, mysteries, secrets, divine scriptures and fantasies have strewn about the radiant rock, that glorifies its magnificence in the night sky.

 Project Olympus has stirred minds and turned many heads.
 It is a research initiative that will investigate and conduct a modus operandi to 3D print structures on the Moon using the lunar dust as its prime material.
 The concept marks to envisage a medium to permanent habitation on the surface of the Moon.
 A small business innovation research grant funds the project through the U.S Air Force, of which 1.8 million comes from NASA.
 ICON’s founder Jason Ballard says that having to push boundaries of the technology will abet in accelerating its development on Earth.